Now or Later?

 And have less patience with people.

-"What's in it for me" is a typical dopaminergic question, I conjecture.
+"What do I get out of it" is a typical dopaminergic question, I conjecture.

 "For no reason" is a fundamental part of the consequence.